-SAP components, or modules as they are sometimes called, are part of the ECC program that have been developed to handle specific tasks or business processes.
-SAP ECC includes ten core components.
+SAP components, or modules as they are sometimes called, are part of the ECC program that has been developed to handle specific tasks or business processes.
+SAP ECC includes ten core components

-In order to access the functionality of a component, it must be implemented, and in some cases, you may need to ensure that your components are integrated with one another in order to achieve optimal performance.
-An app development partner can help ensure that your components are optimally implemented and integrated with one another.
+To access the functionality of a component, it must be implemented.
+In some cases, you may need to ensure that your components are integrated to achieve optimal performance.
+An app development partner can help ensure that your components are optimally implemented and integrated.

 Another important note on SAP ECC components is that your organization might not need to implement all ten.
-Some businesses may only want to implement a few of these components as they are needed, while others might want to implement all ten.
+For example, some businesses may only want to implement a few of these components as needed, while others might want to implement all ten.

 The ten core components of SAP ECC are: